klahrich/chiefhustler/content/posts/isoray.md

 ### _Preamble_

 _This a "study" and not a deep dive.
-Deep dives typically are bullish, whereas I'm just trying to think about this play.
+Deep dives typically are bullish, whereas I'm just trying to think about this position.
 I bought some shares already but I could change my mind (more on this below)._

 _Before we get started, just a quick reminder that I'm not an MD.
 In fact everything written here, I learned it in the past week, so I'm not an expert by any stretch of the imagination.
 You know the drill: do your own DD, etc._